lfeigl/tournament-bracket-manager/README.md

   * `name` **(string)**: The name of the database TBM should use. *(default: `'tbm-db'`)*

 Example:

 ```JavaScript
 /* add your settings below this */
 config.port = 8080;
 config.database.name = 'My tournament database';
 ```

+The server cannot start without this file.
+If you (accidentally) deleted it you can generate a new one by running `npm run generate-config`.
+Nevertheless your settings will be lost.

 ## Starting the server